 The trainer of Achilles of Troy in the documentary Frank Amonte, Jr. lost his trainers license – testing positive for opiates – after the Gotham and injury to Achilles of Troy.

-The rest of the 2006 Derby class that was uninvolved in the documentary seems to have done much better.
-There are a few with dubious news records however and we cannot be sure of their location.
+The rest of the 2006 Derby class that was uninvolved in the documentary seems to have done a bit better.

 Bluegrass Cat – Stands in California